Debug with a PHP web page debug configuration

 Do one of the following:

-Click the left gutter area at a line where you want to toggle a breakpoint.
+Click the gutter area at a line where you want to toggle a breakpoint.

-- Open the Run/Debug Configuration dialog box by doing one of the following:
+Open the Run/Debug Configuration dialog by doing one of the following:

-Press Shift+Alt+F10, then press 0 to display the Edit Configuration dialog box or select the configuration from the pop-up window and press F4.
+Press Alt+Shift+F10, then press 0 to display the Edit Configuration dialog or select the configuration from the popup and press F4.

 Click on the toolbar or press Insert.
-From the drop-down list, select the PHP Web Page configuration type.
-The PHP Web Page dialog box opens.
+From the list, select the PHP Web Page configuration type.
+The PHP Web Page dialog opens.

 Specify the configuration name.

-Choose the applicable debug server configuration from the Server drop-down list or click Browse . and define a debug server configuration in the Servers dialog box that opens as described in Creating a PHP Debug Server Configuration.
+Choose the applicable debug server configuration from the Server list or click Browse . and define a debug server configuration in the Servers dialog that opens as described in Create a PHP debug server configuration.

 To start debugging, click the Debug button on the toolbar.

 As soon as the debugger suspends on reaching the first breakpoint, examine the application by analyzing frames.
 A frame corresponds to an active method or function call and stores the local variables of the called method or function, the arguments to it, and the code context that enables expression evaluation.
 All currently active frames are displayed on the Frames pane of the Debug tool window, where you can switch between them and analyze the information stored therein in the Variables and Watches panes.
-For more details, see the section Examining Suspended Program.
+For more details, see the section Examine suspended program.